zilongshanren/dotfiles/README.md

 I use Vundle to management my vim plugins.
-You can refer to this link for more information:https://github.com/gmarik/vundle
+You can refer to this link for more information: [Vundle]( https://github.com/gmarik/vundle )

 #Install with: